Scripted.com Review: How Well Does It Work For Businesses?

 Here's the thing.
 Scripted doesn't set the prices, they just deliver guidelines.
 These days, when a writer offers a proposal for your content pitch, they include not just what they would write, but the price point they would expect for that writing.
 This means you'll get a torrent of applications for your projects, and they can range dramatically in both quality and price.

-Scripted How it Works
+Scripted How It Works

 At the higher membership tiers, you can also browse through writers directly and choose specific writers to pitch to, if you want them.
 This can be a good way to pick writers you think would be a good match, but not all of those writers will be willing to actually work with you, for any number of reasons.